0xLEANux/0xleanux.github.io/README.md

 - If you accept crypto, use dedicated receiving addresses per recipient.
 - Add a “verify this page” block: show short-form addresses, copy/QR buttons, and remind donors to check the signed git history (optionally publish a PGP-signed `DONATION_ADDRESSES.txt.asc`).
 - Consider adding a short “refunds / reversals” policy:
-  - Card/PayPal may be reversible
+  - Card/PayPal (if enabled) may be reversible
   - crypto typically is not

 ---